javierjulio/textarea-autosize/README.md

       width: 100%;
     }

-While the example uses `box-sizing: border-box;` [(safe to use)](http://caniuse.com/#search=box-sizing), the plugin still behaves and renders as expected when using the default box-sizing value content-box, although due to that change you'll have to modify the height to not include the vertical padding and border total.
+While the example uses `box-sizing: border-box;` [(which is safe to use with vendor prefixes for greater coverage)](http://caniuse.com/#search=box-sizing) the plugin still behaves and renders as expected when using the browser default `box-sizing: content-box;`.
+Just remember to adjust the height to not include the vertical padding and border total.

 ## Resources